 Hygroscopic plastics cannot just be dried with hot air; they need to be surrounded by both hot and dry air for a specific length of time to allow evaporation of surface moisture to occur and for the vapor pressure of the surrounding air to be low enough to pull moisture out of the center of the pellet.

 These plastic pellet dryer requirements make a vibrating fluid bed dryer a widely-used option for many plastic manufacturers.
 The fluidization of the pellets in the hot, dry air ensures that they are in the best environment to thoroughly dry, from the inside out since every side of the pellet will be exposed to the drying air.
-The time within the vibrating fluid bed can be controlled either through the length and size of the bed, or through Carrier Vibrating Equipment’s patented Delta-Phase® Drive.
-This ensures that the plastic is in the drying environment long enough to reach required moisture levels.
+The time within the vibrating fluid bed can be controlled either through the length and size of the bed or through Carrier Vibrating Equipment’s patented Delta-Phase® Drive.
+This ensures that the plastic is in the drying environment long enough to reach the required moisture levels.